-It is no longer legal for multiple patients to grow "collective gardens," as was allowed under California's medical marijuana law before Prop.
-64. AUMA added Section 26033 to the Business and Professions Code, protecting patients and primary caregivers who cultivate an unspecified amount for themselves or no more than five patients, if they receive compensation only under Subdivision (c) of Section 11362.765 of the Health and Safety Code.
+It is no longer legal for multiple patients to grow "collective gardens."
+AUMA added Section 26033 to the Business and Professions Code, protecting patients and primary caregivers who cultivate for themselves or no more than five patients, if they receive compensation only under Subdivision (c) of Section 11362.765 of the Health and Safety Code.
 Doctors' notes stating that patients can grow 99 (or any other number) of plants are not legally valid, unless it can be proved in court that a patient required that amount.